How to Look Up Public Eviction Records in 5 Minutes (for Free)

 Tenants will want to access their own eviction record to ensure that the information contained in the record is accurate.
 There may be other renters out there with similar names who get lumped into the same eviction report.

 Or, as noted above, the tenant may not actually have a prior eviction.
-There may have just been a case file opened.
+There might be a case file that resulted in an outcome other than the tenant’s eviction.

 Tenants should know what’s on their report so they can address the information with their landlord.